pinnacle-comp/pinnacle/wiki/configuration/input-devices.md

 ```
 :::

-This currently only supports setting the xkb-config globally.

 ### Repeat rate and delay

 Setting the repeat rate and delay changes how long it takes a held down